SimonBouhier/RFO/README.md

 ## 📜 License

-The **Référentiel Fractal Ordos (RFO)** is protected by a **dual-license system** to ensure maximum protection for both its **code** and its **conceptual content** (theories, illustrations, definitions, and textual descriptions).
+The **Résonance Fractale d'Optimisation (RFO)** is protected by a **dual-license system** to ensure maximum protection for both its **code** and its **conceptual content** (theories, illustrations, definitions, and textual descriptions).
 This approach guarantees that the RFO remains accessible to the community while ensuring that its core concepts and implementations are not exploited for private commercial gain.

 ---